-- 5.104 Farnham is within the buffer zone of two European Special Protection Areas (SPAs) sites of international importance for the breeding, feeding, wintering or the migration of rare and vulnerable species of birds. - 5.105 The Thames Basins Heaths SPA is located in the northern most part of the Neighbourhood Plan area.
+- 5.103 Farnham is within the buffer zone of two European Special Protection Areas (SPAs) sites of international importance for the breeding, feeding, wintering or the migration of rare and vulnerable species of birds. - 5.104 The Thames Basins Heaths SPA is located in the northern most part of the Neighbourhood Plan area.
 Retained South East Plan Policy NRM6 clearly states that priority should be given to directing development to those areas where potential adverse effects can be avoided without the need for mitigation measures.
-In order to comply with this policy, housing to meet the strategic housing need of the Borough will need to be directed away from Farnham. - 5.106 If, after directing development away from the sphere of influence of the Thames Basin Heath SPA some development is to be located at Farnham, the South East Plan places limitations on such development. - 5.107 Policy NRM6 states that within 400m of the perimeter of the SPA, the impact of additional residential development on the SPA is likely to be such that it is not possible to conclude no adverse effect on the SPA and therefore residential development would be inappropriate. - 5.108 Where development is proposed within a 400m to 5km zone, mitigation measures will be delivered prior to occupation and in perpetuity.
+In order to comply with this policy, housing to meet the strategic housing need of the Borough will need to be directed away from Farnham. - 5.105 If, after directing development away from the sphere of influence of the Thames Basin Heath SPA some development is to be located at Farnham, the South East Plan places limitations on such development. - 5.106 Policy NRM6 states that within 400m of the perimeter of the SPA, the impact of additional residential development on the SPA is likely to be such that it is not possible to conclude no adverse effect on the SPA and therefore residential development would be inappropriate. - 5.107 Where development is proposed within a 400m to 5km zone, mitigation measures will be delivered prior to occupation and in perpetuity.
 It adds that these measures will be based on a combination of access management of the SPA and provision of Suitable Alternative Natural Greenspace (SANG).
 The Policy NRM6 standard of SANG provision is 8 hectares per 1000 population.
-Such measures must be agreed with Natural England. - 5.109 As the zone of influence of the Thames Basin Heaths SPA extends 5km from its perimeter, the designation affects most of Farnham.
-Farnham Park is the only designated SANG serving Farnham and its capacity is limited.
-As at 19 October 2017, the remaining SANG capacity was sufficient to accommodate a further 1069 dwellings.
-The Local Plan strategy allocates 2,780 new homes for the Farnham area.
-Taking account of sites that already have planning permission (as at 1st April 2017), are allocated in the Farnham Neighbourhood Plan and/or lie outside the SPA's 5 km 'Zone of Influence', a further 1,366 dwellings are expected to be provided between 2017 and 2032.
-The impact of this 'net' housing figure on the SPA will need the requisite amount of SANG to be identified according to the
+Such measures must be agreed with Natural England. - 5.108 As the zone of influence of the Thames Basin Heaths SPA extends 5km from its perimeter, the designation affects most of Farnham.
+Farnham Park is the first designated SANG serving Farnham and its capacity is limited.
+As at 31 March 2018, the remaining SANG capacity was sufficient to accommodate a further 990 dwellings.
+The Neighbourhood Plan enables the development of 3005 new homes for the Farnham area but, taking account of sites that have already been completed or have planning permission (at 31 March 2018), a site with its own SANG and sites outside the 5km catchment, a further 415 dwellings are expected to need to be served by SANG in accordance with the Thames Basin Heaths Delivery Framework